 Adam that led to my involvement in CCD imaging.
 Adam was a wonderful instructor, and I learned much from his guidance.

 The entire experience of spending two nights on Kitt Peak was awesome.
-Not only observing, but also living in the
+Not only observing there, but also living in the

-professional dormitory and eating in the dining room along with the professionals who were there.
-On the second night, I
+professional dormitory and eating in the dining room along with the professional astronomers who were there.
+On the

-got to visit the 4 meter scope and meet the astronomers who were using it.
-I even got to go out inside the 4 meter dome
+second night, I got to visit the 4 meter scope and meet the astronomers who were using it.
+I even got to go out inside the 4

-during a break in their imaging session!
-The view of the Arizona night sky through the huge slit in the dome was
+meter dome during a break in their imaging session!
+The view of the Arizona night sky through the huge slit in the dome